Football hooliganism: Solomon Islands

 In 2005, a youth national team match at Lawson Tama Stadium in Honiara between Australia (the "Young Socceroos") and the Solomon Islands was abandoned in the 77th minute by New Zealand referee Peter O'Leary due to hooliganism from "several thousand" fans who failed to gain entry (local officials reported that 22,000 spectators were at the match).
 Australia was winning the match 3–0 until the match was called off.

 Media portrayal

 The portrayal of hooliganism is widespread in the media.
 For example, episode 2: "Seeing Red" of Beckham showed a dummy of David Beckham being hung by a noose outside an English pub following his red card against Argentina in the 1998 World Cup.

 Football hooliganism has been depicted in films such as The Firm, ID, EuroTrip, Cass, The Football Factory, Green Street, Rise of the Footsoldier and Awaydays.
 There are also many books about hooliganism, such as The Football Factory and Among the Thugs.

+The classic quote “Football is a gentleman’s game played by hooligans, and Rugby is a hooligans’ game played by gentlemen,” was originally made by a Cambridge University Chancellor in the 1890s as “It is clear that one is a gentleman’s game played by hooligans; the other a hooligan’s game played by gentlemen.”